 Time tracking sucks!
 It’s killing our culture!
 Such an arbitrary measure of productivity!
 Just trust me to do my job!

 Sound familiar?
 These responses are a sure sign that someone has massively misunderstood the point of time tracking – or that you haven't communicated why you're doing it clearly enough.
 As a fiddly and often invasive task, many employees can see it as an infringement of their professional space, rather than an essential admin task for every business.

 The purpose of time tracking

 The thought of being tracked can immediately make employees feel uneasy.
-'Tracking' is latent with distrust, spying and micromanagement.
-But time tracking in itself isn’t inherently "good" or "bad".
+"Tracking" is latent with distrust, spying and micromanagement.
+But business time tracking in itself isn’t inherently "good" or "bad".
 It isn't about spying on people or setting an unrealistic pace for productivity, and it shouldn’t make anyone feel uncomfortable.

 Time tracking is ultimately just a means to understand what we're doing in order to get more value for our effort.
-As William Penn said, 'time is what we want most, but what we use worst'; tracking it simply enables you to get more quality from it.
-It offers employees and employers greater self-knowledge and the opportunity to make real positive change – you just need to communicate that approach effectively.
+As William Penn said, "time is what we want most, but what we use worst"; tracking it simply enables you to get more quality from it.
+It offers employees and employers greater self-knowledge and the opportunity to make effective, meaningful changes to the ways they work.

 You can't get employees on-board with time tracking without addressing the common fears, misunderstandings and issues people have with it.
 Help even your most sceptical colleague reconsider their position on it, by addressing these common concerns:

 “My timesheet doesn’t reflect what I actually do.”

 Time tracking doesn't mean a employee's value will be determined purely solely from their time sheet.
-Whilst time tracking gives an overview of how you’ve spent your time, it doesn’t offer a fully-formed metric to assess your performance.
+Whilst time tracking gives managers an overview of how you employees spend their time, it doesn’t offer a fully-formed metric for assessing employee performance.

-It’s actually more of a discovery tool.
+Time tracking is ultimately just a discovery tool.
 Ok, you spent longer than expected on a task: perhaps that was because it wasn’t scoped properly at the beginning.
 Or maybe it needed more resources to complete it on-time.
-Also, weren't you were dividing your time between two massive high-priority tasks?
-Only time tracking can accurately fill in these gaps and, ultimately, help you solve the problem.
+Also, weren't you were dividing your time between two massive high-priority projects?
+Only time tracking can accurately fill in these gaps and, ultimately, help you address the issues that limit your performance.

 “Let’s just sell our client weeks instead of hours.”